KenniBlank/100-days-of-code/Log.md

 Answer: every thread has own stack which is cleared after execution but heap is shared across all execution.
 Stack is fast because of LIFO: latest execution is always the one computed the first and cleared.

 I am slowly getting used to searching at stackoverflow for answers or writing my own question.

+### Day 3: December 24
+**Today's Progress**: Finally was able to implement the merge sort in rust after learning yesterday.
+Completed understanding rust's reference + borrow principles.
+Learned more on the time complexity of divide and conquer method of algorithms.

+**Thoughts**: The electricity was out for most of the day so I was able to do very little.

+### Day 4: December 25
+**Today's Progres**: Today was a lazy day.
+Didn't learn much.
+In rust, still on ownership: it turns out that the book by brown university is much much longer that actual rust's docs.
+Didn't touch the book on algorithm today due to holiday spirit

+**Thoughts**: I am learning a lot but the implementation on rust is very tough.
+The docs on rust that I was reading turns out to be significantly longer that the actual docs.
+Going forward, I will be sticking to the longer book but that makes me wonder the speed.
+Yesterday's got didn't seem to have been pushed to github so Oh shit...
+Next week, I am going to start the full stack challenge so as to continue learning web development along this track.
+Merry Christmas!

+> I will be starting the full stack on day 7.

 ## Contents